 Chemoembolization for liver cancer

 Unlike other organs, the liver has two blood supplies – the portal vein that feeds most normal liver cells and the hepatic artery that feeds cancer cells in the liver.
-This unique feature of the liver allows your doctor to kill the cancer cells while sparing the healthy tissue.
+This unique feature of the liver may allow your doctor to kill the cancer cells while sparing the healthy tissue.

-Your care team will work together with other clinicians, including the naturopathic medicine, pain management and nutrition teams, to help prevent and ease any side effects you experience.
+Your care team will work together with other clinicians on your care team, which may include the naturopathic medicine, pain management and nutrition teams, to help prevent and ease any side effects you experience.